 Talking of the Doctor’s outfit, McGann was interviewed in 2009 and said that he had a short buzz cut hairstyle, as he had been filming a role that had demanded he keep his hair short.
 When he first went onto the set, he was hoping the Who producers would embrace this radical look for the Doctor.

 They didn’t – and McGann was – in his own words “forced to wear a standard brown wig out of a box” which he found not only uncomfortable but itchy too.
 He also wanted to wear a leather jacket but ended up in a formal “wild west” style suit.

-What this means in terms of Who history is that McGann could be termed the longest serving Doctor at 9 years (1996-2005) even though he made only one screen appearance – but many audio and novel appearances.
-Even with the Nu series retcon of the War Doctor (John Hurt) as an incarnation between Eighth and Ninth (or now Tenth).
+What this means in terms of Doctor Who history – is, that McGann (at a stretch) could be termed the longest-serving Doctor at 9 years (1996-2005). even though McGann made only one screen appearance – but many follow-up audio and novel appearances.

-Tom Baker had seven years in the role as Fourth Doctor doing 7 full series.
-So that point is readily up for some debate!
+Tom Baker had seven years – in the role, as Fourth Doctor.
+Appearing in seven full seasons; so that point – is readily up, for some further debate!

-So, it was a shame that McGann didn’t get the follow up he so richly deserved and for me, the blame has to lie with the BBC.
-The Eighth Doctor’s TV movie got a really good reception in the UK but the BBC were seemingly unable or unwilling to pickup the Who baton and run with it.
+So, it was a shame that McGann didn’t get the follow-up; so richly deserved – and for me, the blame has to lie with the BBC.
+The Eighth Doctor’s TV movie, got a good reception – in the UK (even with the problems it was still new Doctor Who) with the but the BBC were seemingly unable (or unwilling) to pickup the Doctor Who baton and run with it.

-McGann deserved a better crack of the whip and potentially, he could of became the greatest Doctor – ever.
+McGann deserved a better crack of the whip and potentially, his Eighth Doctor could have become; the greatest Doctor ever!